andrewmcodes/andrewm.codes/src/_posts/blog/automating-ruby-gem-releases-with-github-actions.md

 - **Remove the failing sample spec.** Bundler scaffolds a test that asserts `expect(false).to eq(true)`, so the `main.yml` CI it adds with `--ci=github` fails until you delete it.
 - **🚨 Deal with `Gemfile.lock`.** Release Please's Ruby updater bumps the version in `version.rb` and the lock's `specs:` section, but not Bundler's newer `CHECKSUMS` section ([release-please#2720](https://github.com/googleapis/release-please/issues/2720)).
 Since [lockfile checksums](https://blog.rubygems.org/2024/12/19/bundler-v2-6.html) are on by default in Bundler 2.6+ (and Bundler 4 / Ruby 4.0), a committed lock ends up internally inconsistent after each bump, and the release job's frozen `bundle install` fails with exit code 16.
 Two ways to avoid it:
-  - **Don't commit the lock** — add `/Gemfile.lock` to `.gitignore`.
+  - **Don't commit the lock:** add `/Gemfile.lock` to `.gitignore`.
 This is the conventional choice for a library gem anyway.
-  - **Keep the lock but drop its checksums** — run `bundle config set --local lockfile_checksums false` and regenerate the lock with `bundle install`.
+  - **Keep the lock but drop its checksums:** run `bundle config set --local lockfile_checksums false` and regenerate the lock with `bundle install`.
 With no `CHECKSUMS` section there's nothing for the version bump to leave stale. (`--local` writes `.bundle/config`, which Bundler gitignores by default, so commit the checksum-free `Gemfile.lock` it produces.)

 Now create the repo and push it with the [GitHub CLI](https://cli.github.com/):